Last Updated on October 26, 2022

 These snacks are super healthy and totally tasty.

-You can get them at the farmers market and/or the grocery store using your reusable bags like we talked about in day five.
+You can get them at the farmers market and/or the grocery store using your reusable bags (as we talked about on day five).

 Always do your best to use seasonal produce whenever you can.
-This has the best flavor, nutritional value, and can be found relatively package free – plus, it’s a lot cheaper!
+This has the best flavor and nutritional value, and can be found relatively package-free – plus, it’s a lot cheaper!

-I like to store my fresh produce snacks sliced, ready to grab, in a glass jar in the fridge.
+I like to store my fresh produce snacks sliced and ready to grab in a glass jar in the fridge.